toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/MakingApps.md

 >> note that working in _Lemur_ is much like working in a free-standing environment, for kernel or embedded development.
 Meaning, you likely do not have access to many common, seemingly base-line language features. such as typical imports and exports, meaning if you need third party software, it's likely you'll need to either copy paste it into a document and 'require' it (our node-like module system), or just write it yourself.

->>> when I started this project, I felt un-able to develop without the lsp.

 Not using vscode can be much more fun in terms of the emulation and experience, but vscode is practically neccesary to mid-level programming needs, like refactoring, very detailed syntax highlighting, and lsp support.

 ---